EESSI/docs/docs/training-events/2026/hackathon-eurohpc-user-days.md

 - What is EESSI?
 - How do I build my own software on top?
-- How do I tweak for my site?
+- How do I tweak EESSI for my site?
 - How do I contribute to it?

 Ample time will be provided for participants to follow prepared examples (where they are feasible).